-From Beth on March 3rd, 2009 in Green Remodeling
+From Dean Dowd on March 03, 2009 in Green Remodeling

 Take advantage of the $1500 tax credit by requesting free estimates for window replacement now!

 President Obamas stimulus package will make it easier on the pocket book to remodel your home this year.
 So, if youve been putting off your dream remodeling plans, nows the time to kick start that project and reap the tax incentives and sizeable rebates.

 Obamas support for greener living shows in his new plan; he allocated $300 million in funding for the Energy Star program, which offers tax credits to consumers purchasing new, efficient appliances.